Stassie Karanikolaou Sizzles In A Lace-Up Crop Top

 As for her jewelry, Stassie opted to accessorize with a bracelet and two rings.

-Stassie’s millions of followers flocked to the comment section of the post in droves, eager to shower her with compliments and praise.
+Stassie’s followers flocked to the comments section in droves, eager to shower her with compliments and praise.
 While some chose to simply comment with rows of emoji, others left lengthier messages for the social media star.

 “STASSIE YOURE SO PRETTY,” wrote a fan in all-caps, punctuating their comment with two heart-eye emoji and three pink hearts.